 1.. on the day I receive them they are tagged and the little bag is placed into another clear bag and placed into their own little memorial box or dome until I am ready to make your order.

-2.. the ashes are carefully put into the chosen mold or base, I do this on plastic sheeting so not one piece of ash is spilled ...
-I always say one teaspoon to be on the safe side but a good majority of that comes back to you and only a pinch is used per item, It all depends on the mold or base size.
+2.. the ashes are carefully put into the chosen mould or base, I do this on plastic sheeting so not one piece of ash is spilt ...
+I always say one teaspoon to be on the safe side but a good majority of that comes back to you and only a pinch is used per item, It all depends on the mould or base size.

 3..
 I then mix up the resin along with a chosen colour and pour the resin over the ashes slowly mixing them so each grain is coated before they solidify.
 They are left in a clear cabinet with name and order number to cure for two days.
 For charm beads, the process is a little more lengthy as each grain is placed while semi-cured.

 4..
-The piece is then taken from the mold and sanded and buffed with fixtures added or placed into chosen base.
+The piece is then taken from the mould and sanded and buffed with fixtures added or placed into the chosen base.
 Unless the chosen base is what it cures in, in which case no sanding will be necessary.

 5..
 Then your precious piece along with unused ashes/material is returned home to you with love and a hug and signed for.
 X